jpthiele/dealii-Wiki/Electromagnetic-problem-(Maxwell's-equations).md

 ### Other improvments

-* Rieben, Rodrigue, and White in "Improved Conditioning of Finite Element Matrices Using New High-Order Interpolatory Bases" showed an average 4x speedup on solving several problems due to usage of new basis for FE.
+* Rieben, Rodrigue, and White in "Improved Conditioning of Finite Element Matrices Using New High-Order Interpolatory Bases" showed an average 4x speedup on solving several problems due to the usage of a new basis for FE.